Put in Bay Diary Mon., Apr. 1st – Members of Put in Bay’s American Legion post attend the Put-in-Bay Village Council meeting and

 Put in Bay Diary -Wed., Apr.
 3rd – Guests on Radio WPIB Wednesday morning’s “Talk at Ten” are Chris Krueger, Anita McCann

-Put in Bay Diary Fri., Apr.
-5th – Up on North Bass, the residents of the island have an outdoor lunch picnic.
+Diary April 2013 Fri., Apr.
+5th – Up on North Bass, the island’s residents have an outdoor lunch picnic.
 There was a great turnout for the Suzanne Kostura Benefit a Tipper’s.
-You’ve got to be proud of a community which shows such support.
+You’ve got to be proud of a community that shows such support.

-Put in Bay Diary Sun., Apr.
+Diary April 2013 Sun., Apr.
 7th – There’s another one of those delicious pancake breakfasts at the Put in Bay Vol. Fire Dept.

-Put in Bay Diary Mon., Apr.
-8th -Several Put-in-Bay hotels and Put in Bay Bed and Breakfast owners were at the Village Council meeting to voice their opposition to the new bed tax ordinance proposed by the village.
+Diary April 2013 Mon., Apr.
+8th -Several Put-in-Bay hotels and Put-in-Bay Bed and Breakfast owners were at the Village Council meeting to voice their opposition to the new bed tax ordinance proposed by the village.

 Put in Bay Diary Tues., Apr.
 9th – Scrapbookers are at the Town Hall for their last session of the season.